 All students graduate from Wharton with a bachelor of science in economics; however, each student is required to choose a concentration, which consists of four upper-level courses that explore a particular area of business in depth.

 The timeline is flexible, but most students declare a concentration at the end of sophomore year after they have completed the majority of the Business Fundamental courses.
 Students can design an individualized concentration if they cannot find a standard one that aligns with their interests.
 Students can change their concentration at any time.

-Students can complete more than one concentration.
+Students can complete more than one concentration (Note: Students who entered Wharton in fall of 2017 or later may declare a maximum of two concentrations).
 In most cases, students use three Unrestricted Electives to take courses toward their second concentration.
 One course in the second concentration can double-count as a Business Breadth.
 Students cannot count courses toward more than one concentration.

 Concentration courses must be taken at the University of Pennsylvania and may not be taken pass/fail.
 Students must earn at least a 2.5 GPA in the four courses counted toward their concentration(s).

 For more detailed information on each concentration, please click on the links below.
 Students should also review the FAQ and Choosing a Concentration, which provides tips and advice.
 To declare or change a concentration, students should speak to an academic advisor in the Undergraduate Division.